 When Miller first posted his images to Facebook, he says the initial reaction was “very negative.”
 Many pointed out that the problem of inequality wasn’t unique to South Africa.
 He insists that it kinda is.

 “South Africa has a unique history which is quite different from other places,” he insists.

 “During apartheid, segregation of urban spaces was policy,” he says, adding that 22 years after the fall of apartheid, many of these barriers still exist.

 “In Masiphumelele, there are 38,000 people, and next door, you have a neighborhood which has a tenth of that,” he notes.

 The first aerial photos he posted on Facebook received 60,000 views – a stunning figure considering he’d rarely garnered more than a couple of ‘likes’ previously.
 Soon after, Unequal Scenes was born.

 Miller says the project has started a positive conversation.
 A handful of urban planners and housing officers have seen his photos and reached out to him.

 He says that his photos – devoid of people – show a more objective viewpoint that is difficult to argue with.

-"This was a very objective aerial view" says Miller, adding that viewers can " stop thinking this is a white or black issue, or 'I’m looking at a poor or a rich person.’
-They are almost looking at a map or puzzle."
+“Viewers can stop thinking, ‘this is a white or black issue,’ or, ‘I’m looking at a poor or a rich person.’
+They are almost looking at a map or a puzzle,” he says.